 Passwords

+By default, the option is disabled.

+Special Character Reinforces password must have at least one special character.

+By default, the option is disabled.

+Minimum Characters Set the minimum characters allowed for password.

+Password Bypass When enabled, this always prompts for system and internal hard drive passwords when powered on from the Off state.

+By default, the Disabled option is selected.

 Password Changes

-Enable Non-Admin Password Changes Enable or disable to change system and hard drive password without the need for admin password.
+Allow Non-Admin Password Changes Enable or disable to change system and hard drive password without the need for admin password.

 By default, the option is enabled.

 Admin Setup Lockout

 Enable Admin Setup Lockout Enables administrators control over how their users can or cannot access BIOS setup.

 By default, the option is disabled.

 Master Password Lockout

 Enable Master Password Lockout When enabled, this disables the master password support.

 By default, the option is disabled.

 Allow Non-Admin PSID Revert

 Enable Allow Non-Admin PSID Revert Controls access to the Physical Security ID (PSID) revert of NVMe hard-drives from the Dell Security Manager prompt.

 By default, the option is disabled.

-Table 13.
+Table 12.
 System setup options-Update, Recovery menu

-Update, Recovery
+date, Recovery

-UEFI Capsule Firmware Updates Enable or disable BIOS updates through UEFI capsule update packages. (i) NOTE: Disabling this option will block BIOS updates from services such as Microsoft Windows Update and Linux Vendor Firmware Service (LVFS).
+UEFI Capsule Firmware Updates Enable or disable BIOS updates through UEFI capsule update packages. (i) NOTE: Disabling this option blocks BIOS updates from services such as Microsoft Windows Update and Linux Vendor Firmware Service (LVFS).

 By default, the option is enabled.

 BIOS Recovery from Hard Drive Enables the user to recover from certain corrupted BIOS conditions from a recovery file on the user primary hard drive or an external USB key.

 By default, the option is enabled.

-(i) NOTE: BIOS Recovery from Hard Drive is not available for self-encrypting drives (SED).
+(i) NOTE: BIOS Recovery from Hard Drive is not available for self-encryptir drives (SED).

 BIOS Downgrade

 Allow BIOS Downgrade This field controls the flashing of the system firmware to previous revisions.

 By default, the option is enabled.

 SupportAssist OS Recovery Enable or disable the boot flow for SupportAssist OS Recovery tool in the event of certain system errors.

 By default, the option is enabled.

-BIOSConnect Enable or disable cloud Service operating system recovery if the main operating system fails to boot with the number of failures equal to or greater than the value specified by the Auto operating system Recovery Threshold setup option and local Service operating system does not boot or is not installed.

-By default, the option is enabled.

-Dell Auto operating system Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery Tool.

-By default, the threshold value is set to 2.